ChuDucAnh242002/Flight_Weather_Intergration/README.md

 To further customize user's experience, you can also save favorite flights and conveniently access them later.
 You are also able to choose a preferred currency and filter results based on number of layovers, number of passengers or the maximum price of the trip.

-If there are too many flight available, you can also be sorted based on flight duration, price or departure time for both searched and saved flights.
+If there are too many flights available, you can also be sorted based on flight duration, price or departure time for both searched and saved flights.

 # Application Previews